At Arapahoe Basin Ski Area, the safety of our guests is our top priority. Please read the following information carefully.

 Uphill access users can help preserve this opportunity by following these simple guidelines:

-- You are required to have a complimentary uphill access pass.
-This pass is available at the Season Pass Office during operational hours.
+- You are required to have an uphill access pass.

 - During operational hours, uphill access is restricted to the eastern edge of High Noon between the Base Area and Black Mountain Lodge.
 Access above Black Mountain Lodge is prohibited during operational hours.